Domain-invariant Clinical Representation Learning by Bridging Data Distribution Shift across EMR Datasets: Methodology

-The supervision from the Teacher Model enables the Transition Model to mimic its behavior, aiding in capturing feature correlations more comprehensively and generating a more holistic health state representation.
+Teacher model supervision enables the transitional model to mimic its behavior, aiding in comprehensive feature correlation capture and holistic health state representation generation.

-While the Transition Model aims to capture domain-invariant features pertinent to downstream tasks, it must not disclose any target dataset-specific prediction information.
-Therefore, the Transition Model only makes predictions on the source dataset, consistent with the Teacher Model.
-Including the prediction loss $\mathcal{L}_{pred}$, the loss of the Transition Model $\mathcal{L}$ is composed of the three aforementioned losses:
+While capturing domain-invariant features, the transitional model must not disclose target dataset-specific prediction information.
+Therefore, it only makes predictions on the source dataset, consistent with the teacher model.
+The total loss $\mathcal{L}$ combines three components:

-where $\alpha$, $\beta$, $\gamma$ are hyperparameters used to balance these losses.
-In the experiments of this work, these hyperparameters are all set to 1.
+where $\alpha$, $\beta$, $\gamma$ are hyperparameters balancing these losses, all set to 1 in our experiments.